 While you’re changing your winter wardrobe and giving your home a deep clean in time for Spring, why not make a list of a few things you’d like to work on around the house?
 Genelle — Global Digital Marketing Manager — has been getting her house ready for the arrival of her baby.
 Here’s what her household has been up to:

 - Change lightbulbs from bright white to warm yellow: It seems like a small step, but it makes a huge difference.
-White light shows up all the lumps and bumps you don’t want to see, while warm light is more natural and makes for a cosy space that guides your eyes to the things you’re most proud of.
+White light shows up all the lumps and bumps you don’t want to see, while warm light is more natural and makes for a cozy space that guides your eyes to the things you’re most proud of.

 - Make space: An uncluttered space can give you a sense of clarity and calm, which we all need at the moment.
 While you’re doing your wardrobe swap from winter to summer, make a heap of clothes that don’t fall into either seasons and put aside to send to charity, recycle or to throw away.
 Now do the same throughout your home, moving from room to room, even the bathroom; we hoard so many beauty products or half full bottles of shampoo.
 Just make sure you’re giving to charity and recycling where you can.
-Have a look at Sophie Surridge’s tips for interior styling.